Important regional and international differences in populations, in respect of age, sex, occupation, social class, ethnicity and other characteristics

 International differences in respect of mortality

-Registration of cause of death exists in approximately 70 countries, so comparing death rates across countries needs to be done with caution.
+Registration of cause of death exists in approximately 70 countries, but comparing death rates across countries needs to be done with caution.
 In India and China sentinel surveillance systems cover some parts of the population.
-In other developing and middle income countries, registration systems are poorly developed, and surveys are used.
+In other low and middle income countries, registration systems are poorly developed, and surveys are used.

-• Even in western European countries, diagnosis is an inexact and open to disagreements.
+- Even in western European countries, diagnosis is inexact and open to disagreements.

 International differences on a range of indicators